Bézout's identity: For polynomials

-Bézout's identity does not always hold for polynomials.
-For example, when working in the polynomial ring of integers: the greatest common divisor of 2x and x^{2} is x, but there does not exist any integer-coefficient polynomials p and q satisfying 2xp + x^{2}q = x.
+Bézout's identity does not always hold for polynomials with coefficients in a ring.
+For example, when working in the polynomial ring with integer coefficients: the greatest common divisor of 2x and x^{2} is x, but there are no integer-coefficient polynomials $p(x)$ and $q(x)$ satisfying $2xp(x)+x^2q(x)=x$.

-However, Bézout's identity works for univariate polynomials over a field exactly in the same ways as for integers.
+However, Bézout's identity works for univariate polynomials with coefficients in a field, exactly as for the original case of integers.
 In particular the Bézout's coefficients and the greatest common divisor may be computed with the extended Euclidean algorithm.

-As the common roots of two polynomials are the roots of their greatest common divisor, Bézout's identity and fundamental theorem of algebra imply the following result:
+As the common roots of two polynomials are the roots of their greatest common divisor, Bézout's identity and the fundamental theorem of algebra imply the following result:

-For univariate polynomials f and g with coefficients in a field, there exist polynomials a and b such that af + bg = 1 if and only if f and g have no common root in any algebraically closed field (commonly the field of complex numbers).
+For univariate polynomials $a(x)$ and $b(x)$ with coefficients in a field, there exist polynomials $p(x)$ and $q(x)$ such that $a(x)p(x)+b(x)q(x)=1$ if and only if $a(x)$ and $b(x)$ have no common root in any algebraically closed field (commonly the field of complex numbers).

 The generalization of this result to any number of polynomials and indeterminates is Hilbert's Nullstellensatz.